kubernetes/community/contributors/design-proposals/cpu-manager.md

 * Checkpointing assignments
   * The CPU Manager must be able to pick up where it left off in case the Kubelet restarts for any reason.
-* Read effective CPU assinments at runtime for alerting.
+* Read effective CPU assignments at runtime for alerting.
 This could be satisfied by the checkpointing requirement.

 ## Practical challenges